-This project counts for 13% of your course grade.
+This project counts for 9% of your course grade.
 Late submissions will be penalized by 10% of the maximum attainable score, plus an additional 10% every 4 hours until received.
 Late work will not be accepted after the start of the next lab (of any section) following the day of the deadline.
-If you have a conflict due to travel, interviews, etc., please plan accordingly and turn in your project early.
+If you or your partner have a conflict due to travel, interviews, etc., please plan accordingly and turn in your project early.

-The code and other answers you submit must be entirely your own work, and you are bound by the Honor Code.
-You may consult with other students about the conceptualization of the project and the meaning of the questions, but you may not look at any part of someone else’s solution or collaborate with anyone other than your partner.
-You may consult published references, provided that you appropriately cite them (e.g., with program comments), as you would in an academic paper.
+The code and other answers you submit must be entirely your team’s own work, and you are bound by the Honor Code.
+You may discuss the conceptualization of the project and the meaning of the questions, but you may not look at any part of someone else’s solution or collaborate with anyone other than your partner.
+You may consult published references, provided that you appropriately cite them (e.g., with program comments).
+Visit the course website for the full collaboration policy.

 This project will introduce you to network protocols, to network packet trace analysis, and why large, interconnected systems are difficult to engineer from the perspectives of networking and authentication.

 - Gain exposure to core network protocols and concepts.

-- Understand offensive techniques used to intercept and manipulate network traffic.
+- Understand offensive techniques often used to infiltrate these settings.

 Read this First